redrussianarmy/stm32f407xx-drivers/README.md

 STM32Cube IDE was used to develop.

-These drivers was developed by the developer for self-development.
+These drivers were developed by the developer for self-development.